keraton/consul-workshop/ASSIGNMENT.md

 ## Build application

-We are using vagrant in this exercise, the benefits of vagrant is that all files which in the same repository with the vagrant file are accessible in the vagrant node at /vagrant.
+We are using vagrant in this exercise, the benefits of vagrant is that all files which in the same repository with the Vagrant file are accessible in the vagrant node at /vagrant.
 Compile the application at local machine (use IntelliJ or Maven), the result will be automatically updated at all vagrant's node.

 ## Run application